icosalogic/inverter_driver/README.md

-The bias can adjust the center of the output sine wave up or down, also to compensate for potential hardware tolerances, and to provide a coarse mechanism to balance the top and bottom halves of the battery
+The bias can adjust the center of the output sine wave up or down, also to compensate for potential hardware tolerances, and to provide a coarse mechanism to balance the top and bottom halves of the battery.

 There are two arrays for each line, A and B.  If a line is using one of the arrays, and the bias or throttle changes, which requires new array values to be computed, the new values are computed into the other array.
-Once all the values are recomputed, the line will be pointed to the other array.
+Once all the values are recomputed, the line will be pointed to the updated array.

 ## 2.2 Sine Wave Frequency